swodesh-2001/DeepNeuralNetwork-Scratch/Readme.md

 The Mean Absolute Error (MAE) measures the average absolute difference between the actual and predicted values.

-The MAE for $ m $ data points is defined as:
+The MAE for $m$ data points is defined as:

 $$
 \text{MAE} = \frac{1}{m} \sum_{i=1}^{m} |y_i - \hat{y}_i|